-we increase the number of servers in each datacenter from 1 to 8.
-The experiments always run on three datacenters, with our largest experiments having $8 \times 3 = 24$ Lynx servers and 24 clients.
-We use the simple-3, secondary index, and join workloads (without geo-replication) as described in Section 9.2.
-We see that Lynx scales well with the number of servers.
-This is expected as different Lynx chains run independently.
 With 8 servers/datacenter, the aggregate secondary index throughput is 2.38M chains/s-6.8 times the throughput of 0.35K chains/s for 1 server/datacenter.
 This is close to linear scaling.

-Comparison with Cassandra/Eiger
+9.5 Comparison with Cassandra/Eiger

-We compare the application performance of Lynx to Eiger [40], a geo-replicated key-value storage system with write-only transactions and causal+ consistency, built over Cassandra [2].
+We compare the application performance of Lynx to Eiger [44], a geo-replicated key-value store with writeonly transactions and causal+ consistency, built over Cassandra [2].
 We implemented the L-Twitter operations using Eiger's column-family key-value data model.
 Each user X has a row with four column families: followers has a list of sparse columns for users that follow X; followees has the users that X follows; tweets has the list of posts written by X; and timeline has posts from users that X follows.
 To post a tweet, user X reads the list of followers and uses a write-only transaction to insert the tweet and update the followers' timelines.

-The Eiger experiments use the same setup with 3 availability regions.
+The Eiger experiments uses the same setup with 3 availability regions.
 We observe an aggregate throughput of 12K tweets/s.
 By comparison, L-Twitter running on Lynx achieves 173K tweets/s.
 Thus, Lynx has better throughput with serializability while Eiger offers only causal+ consistency.
 Admittedly, the performance difference can be an artifact of the two systems' implementation choices; an apples-to-apples comparison is impossible.